device-automation-bus/dab-specification-2.0/DAB.md

 ### Operation: Launching an Application
 *Operation model: Request / Response*

 This operation launches an instance of the application into the FOREGROUND state.
 There can only be one instance of an application running in the system and the instance is referenced by the application identifier.
+The response should only be sent after the application state has changed on the platform.

 * If the application is in the STOPPED state, this operation will launch a new instance into the FOREGROUND state.
 * If the application is in the BACKGROUND state, this operation will bring the instance of the application into the FOREGROUND state.